-Figure 57.
-Time series of 1998-2011 12 AmeriFlux Tower albedometer (Tower), GlobAlbedo (GA\BSA), MISR, MODIS priors (MODIS Priors), MODIS collection 5 (MOD43A3), GEOLAND2 (2006 only) Blue Sky Albedos for the named sites.
+Figure 11-7.
+2005 Time series of AmeriFlux Tower albedometer (Tower), MODIS priors (MODIS Priors), GlobAlbedo (GA_BSA), MODIS collection 5 (MOD43A3) Blue Sky Albedos and the Relative Entropy of the GA_BSA for the named sites.
+N.B.
+The vertical axis range is usually different for each plot.

-Figure 58.
-Time series of 1998-2011 of 8 ARM/SURFRAD Tower albedometer (Tower), GlobAlbedo (GA\BSA), MODIS priors (MODIS Priors), MODIS collection 5 (MOD43A3), MISR, Geoland2 (2006) Blue Sky Albedos for the named sites.
+Figure 11-8.
+Time series of ARM/SURFRAD Tower albedometer (Tower), MODIS priors (MODIS Priors), GlobAlbedo (GA_BSA), MODIS collection 5 (MOD43A3) and MISR Blue Sky Albedos and the Relative Entropy of the GA_BSA for the named sites.
+N.B.
+The vertical axes ranges are usually different for each plot.

-These results indicate that for 4 of the 8 AmeriFlux and 7 of the 8 ARM/SURFRAD sites, there is excellent agreement between the EO results and the tower measurements.
+The results indicate that for 4 of the 8 AmeriFlux and 7 of the 8 ARM/SURFRAD sites, there is excellent agreement between the EO results and the tower measurements.
 The remaining AmeriFlux sites all show EO higher than tower.
-This may be due to the use of the EO-derived AODs to calculate the blue-sky albedos.
+This may be due to the use of the EO-derivd AODs to calculate the blue-sky albedos.
 The results for Goodwin Creek are an anomaly which no explanation at present.
-The snow albedo results are much better than the 2005 test year results but the EO-derived snow is still lower than the tower measurements.
+Once again, snow results are poorer.
 This is most likely due to a spatial resolution effect whereby the tower receives more radiation from the snow under the trees compared with the 1km footprint of the EO measurements.
 The MISR LandBHR all show excellent agreement with the tower measurements.
 For a few of the sites, the GlobAlbedo results are closer to the tower results than the MODIS priors or MCD43 but it is probably not statistically significant.

-For the Final Product, a new DEM was employed (GMTED2010) with a new land-water mask.
-Unfortunately, this meant that for Barrow no GlobAlbedo or MODIS\prior data were retrieved.
+For the test product, a new DEM was employed (GMTED2010) with a new land-water mask.
+Unfortunately, this meant that for Barrow no GlobAlbedo or MODIS_prior data were retrieved.

-The tower measurements for Toravere are shown in Figure 59 are slightly higher for most of the year and much higher than any EO retrieval during snow.
+The Eurasian site results are shown in Figure 10-9 including MISR and tower data (provided by G. Schaapman-Strub).
+The tower measurements for Toravere are slightly higher for most of the year and much higher than any EO retrieval during snow.
+The MISR blue-sky albedos show excellent agreement with the tower measurement.

-Figure 59.
-Intercomparison of GlobAlbedo, MODIS priors, MCD43A3, MISR, METEOSAT (M05, 07), Geoland2 (2006 only) and tower albedometer measurements including estimated uncertainties for Toravere
+Figure 11-9.
+Intercomparison of GlobAlbedo, MODIS priors, MCD43A3, MISR (where available) and tower albedometer measurements including estimated uncertainties for Toravere and Yakutsk (see Table 10-1 for details)

 A similar analysis was performed for 20 FLUXNET sites (with data provided by Alessandro Cescatti of JRC Ispra) where METEOSAT data is also available.
-These are shown below.
-It should be noted that these plots should not be reproduced anywhere else without the permission of the FLUXNET consortium.
+These are shown in below.
+Their locations are listed in Table It should be noted that these data should not be reproduced anywhere else without the permission of the FLUXNET consortium.

-Figure 60.
-Time series 1998-2011 plots of Blue Sky Albedo from GlobAlbedo (in red), MODIS priors (in cyan), MODIS collection 5 (in green), MISR (in blue), METEOSAT-5 at 0° (in brown) and tower albedometers (in black).
-The uncertainties are plotted, where available (tower, MISR, GlobAlbedo, METEOSAT)
+Figure 1-10.
+Time series plots of Blue Sky Albedo from GlobAlbedo (in red), MODIS priors (in cyan), MODIS collection 5 (in green), MISR (in blue), METEOSAT-5 at 0° (in brown) and tower albedometers (in black).
+The uncertainties are plotted, where available (tower, MISR, GlobAlbedo)

-Once again, for snow beneath trees, the tower albedometers are much higher by usually a factor of 2 compared to the EO-derived values.
+Once again, for snow beneath trees, the tower albedometers are far too high by more than a factor of 2 compared to the EO-derived values.
 This is probably due to the fact that the tower albedometers see a lot more ground than those from space.
 METEOSAT values also diverge from many of the rest of the other EO values.
-This especially the case for CZ\BK1, DE\Kli, HU\Bug, FR\Pue, FR\Fon (in winter), SE\Nor and IE\Dri.
-There is also high noise in the 2004 tower data, even though this was supposedly filtered.
+This especially the case for CZ_BK1, DE_Kli, HU_Bug, FR_Pue, FR_Fon (in winter), SE_Nor and IE_Dri.